Skip to main content

 Reserve Bank of Australia’s Surcharging Standard

-• The surcharge must not be more than what it costs the business to use that payment type.
+Cost-Matching The surcharge cannot be more than what it costs the business to use that specific payment type (like debit or credit).

-• Whatever the surcharge amount, the business must be able to prove the costs they used to calculate it.
+Proof of Cost Businesses must be able to prove the costs they used to calculate their surcharge if they are asked to do so.

 Ban on excessive payment surcharges